smudge/decks/so-you-want-to-give-a-conference-talk.md

 ---
 class: middle

-# Have A Script, But Don't Read It
+# Have a Script, But Don't Read It

 ???